BenLangmead/myrna/MANUAL.markdown

 </td></tr>

-Add `<int>` to all counts and normalization factors prior to caluclating statistics.
+Add `<int>` to all counts and normalization factors prior to calculating statistics.

 </td></tr><tr><td id="myrna-test">